SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Evaluation

 \subsection{Evaluation Results}

-This section evaluates MLLMs on SpatialViz-Bench using a twofold approach.
-We begin by presenting the main performance results to establish the capability gaps between different models.
-Subsequently, we use a Chain-of-Thought (CoT) ablation study to investigate the varied impact of explicit reasoning, aiming to pinpoint the core abilities required for advanced spatial reasoning.
+This section first establishes the performance gaps between different models and then, through a CoT ablation study, investigates the impact of explicit reasoning to identify the core abilities required for advanced spatial reasoning.